reggienitro/perplexity-mcp-server/README.md

 - **Rate Limiting**: Request throttling to prevent API abuse
 - **Request Context**: Request tracking and correlation
 - **Sanitization**: Input validation and cleaning using `validator` and `sanitize-html`.
+- **Cost Tracking**: Estimation of Perplexity API costs based on model and token usage

 ### Type Safety